hptsilva/AuthToken/README.md

 # AuthToken

 AuthToken is a PHP project that implements a token-based authentication system.
 It uses Base64URL encoding and HMAC techniques to securely generate, validate, and manage tokens.
-The project also includes integration with a MariaDB database to store tokens and manage invalid token lists (blacklist).
+The project also includes integration with a MariaDB|MySQL or SQLite database to store tokens and manage invalid token lists (blacklist).

 ## Features